WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 ls
 ```

-There should now be a file called 1b.sam in the directory.
+There should now be a file called **1b.sam** in the directory.

 ### Common issue
 A common mistake is not waiting for your previous command to finish, and entering the next command into the terminal before the prompt has returned.
-You need to wait until the **manager@GCV2023** command prompt returns before entering the next command.
+You need to wait until the **manager@GCV2023** command prompt returns before entering the next command - the bwa alignment can sometimes take a few minutes.

 ## 2.3: Converting SAM to BAM

 Typically, a SAM file contains a single line for each read in the data set, and this line stores the alignment result of each read (reference name, alignment location, CIGAR string, the read sequence itself, quality, etc).

 SAM files are in a text format (which you can open and view if you like: head 1b.sam), but can take up a lot of disk storage space.
 It is good practice to convert your SAM files to BAM (Binary Alignment Map) files, which are compressed binary versions of the same data, and can be sorted and indexed easily to make searches faster.
-We will use samtools to convert our SAM to BAM, and sort and index the BAM file:
+We will use [samtools](https://samtools.github.io) to convert our SAM to BAM, and sort and index the BAM file:

 ```
 samtools sort 1b.sam -o 1b.bam